An Interview by Philip Wright, with my mother Stefanie Wright, nee Schalk.

 Stefanie started school in Weixelbaum when she was 7 years old, and at the school, there were some 200 children.

-At age 7, (1933), Grandmother died and was left on the farm with only Grandfather and her brother Alois.
+In 1933, Grandmother died, and Stefanie aged 7, was left on the farm with only Grandfather and her brother Alois.
 Then Stefanie had to double her workload on and about the farm, feeding the pigs, milking the cows, and much other work before going off to school, and then on her return from school starting work on the farm immediately doing more or less the same work.
 During the severe winters, we would be woken by Grandfather at about 02:00 hrs, we put very cold leather boots on, a thin coat over my nightdress and Grandfather would scrape the snow from the thatched roof to stop it from collapsing under the weight, and Stefanie and Alois would shovel the snow away from the farmhouse to save the walls from being damaged.
 Stefanie can remember this being extremely cold, hard and uncomfortable work.

 Grandmother had 13 children, 2 of whom died at birth.
 As the children were born, the older children had to sleep in the barn on the hay with the cows, until they were old enough to be hired out to work at other farms where they would stay, sleep, work and be fed, and all for a pittance of money.

 At age 13 years, just before school broke up for the summer holidays, (1939), soldiers came and commandeered the school, and that was to be her last time in education, as the war had now started.
 Then it was mandatory that all children would have to do one years work as a “Pflichtjahr”, duty year, on the land at a farm to assist the German war effort.
 When Stefanie’s year was finished the farmer from the next farm wanted her to stay and work for him as she was a very good worker, but she declined.